zhanxingzhu/zhanxingzhu.github.io/CUSTOMIZE.md

 │   ├── 📄 cv.yml: CV in YAML format, used when assets/json/resume.json is not found
 │   └── 📄 repositories.yml: users and repositories info in YAML format
-├── 📂 _includes/: contains code parts that are included in the main HTML file │   └── 📄 news.liquid: defines the news section layout in the about page ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📂 _pages/: contains the pages of the website
+├── 📂 _includes/: contains code parts that are included in the main HTML file ├── 📂 _layouts/: contains the layouts to choose from in the frontmatter of the Markdown files ├── 📂 _news/: the news that will appear in the news section in the about page ├── 📄 news.html: defines the news section layout in the about page ├── 📂 _pages/: contains the pages of the website that are shown in the header ├── 📂 _posts/: contains the blog posts
-|   └── 📄 404.md: 404 page (page not found)
-├── 📂 _posts/: contains the blog posts
 ├── 📂 _projects/: contains the projects
 └── 📂 _sass/: contains the SASS files that define the style of the website